Emm-Anuel100/Auto-search-bar/README.md

 # Auto Complete search-bar

 ## Introduction
-The Auto-search-bar project aims to enhance user experience by providing real-time search suggestions and autocomplete functionality in search bars.
+The Auto Complete search-bar project aims to enhance user experience by providing real-time search suggestions and autocomplete functionality in search bars.
 This feature is particularly useful for improving user interaction on websites, helping users find relevant information more quickly and efficiently.

 ## Features
 - **Real-time Suggestions**: As users type in the search bar, suggestions appear instantly, predicting what they might be looking for.